uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 so that it parses this attribute during repository synchronization and stores it in the database (`rhnErrata.status`).

-Q: If the previous question==true: We need to think of consequences of modifying an existing patch (that has been synced in the past with `status=final`).
-Normally reposync is not designed to modify data.
+We need to think of consequences of modifying an existing patch (that has been synced in the past with `status=final`).
 We need to make sure reposync spots this change and maybe we also need to update some caches (system available updates are cached (`rhnServerNeededCache`?)).

+Analyze the case, when a stable patchh gets retracted and then stable again in SCC.

 ### Java backend